SSWConsulting/SSW.Rules.Content/rules/what-to-do-with-a-work-around/rule.md

 ---

-If you have to use a workaround you should always comment your code and reference.
-You should also make a Suggestion to [Product] if you think it is something that the product should do.
+If you have to use a workaround you should always comment your code.

-1. Comment in the code with a URL to an existing or new Suggestion
-2. Create a Suggestion to [Product] that points to the blog post
+In your code add comments with:

 <!--endintro-->

+1. The pain - In the code add a URL to the existing resource your are following e.g. a blog post

+2. The potential solution - Search for a suggestion on the product websie.
+If there isn't one, create a suggestion to the product team that points to the resource. e.g. on https://uservoice.com/ or https://bettersoftwaresuggestions.com/

 ::: greybox